Loading...

 One of the most important zones is the Sudirman Central Business District, SCBD.

-This is the major hub within the Golden Triangle.
+This is the major hub within the golden triangle.

-It's home to Indonesian Stock Exchange which connects Jakarta to the global economy, and it's the planned location of the Jakarta Signature Tower, a future skyscraper that will symbolise the city's ambition in global status.
+And it's the planned location of the Jakarta Signature Tower, a future skyscraper that will symbolize the city's ambition and global status.

 The CBD is also a place of contrast.